 The thirteenth installment in Robert Jordan’s Wheel of Time series was an overall excellent book with a great balance of action, exposition, character development and plot progression.
 This balance has been the bane of many books throughout the middle of this series, but since the eleventh installment it has fully returned to form.

-My full video review can be found HERE
+My full video and written analysis can be found below.

 This was an enjoyable read and a further uptick in the overall quality of the series.
 Following in the footsteps of Knife of Dreams, this book maintained a nice pace and provided a wealth of interesting plot progression.
 This book also had a good balance of exposition and action, and was perhaps the most satisfactory book in the series for me to this point.
 With that said, here are my main thoughts about the book: